 Colorado is known for sunny days and snowy ski slopes.
 It is also a spectacular place to take a drive.
-Your most difficult part of planning a Colorado vacation may be narrowing down the places you want to visit.
+Your most difficult part of planning a Colorado road trip vacation may be narrowing down the places you want to visit.
 From diverse national parks to charming mountain towns, Colorado road trips have something for everyone, in my humble opinion.
 My family and I live here and enjoy sharing our passion for Colorado with guests.

 Roadtripping to National Parks and Monuments

 In this southern Colorado national park, the tallest sand dunes in North America sit in contrast to the stunning Sangre De Cristo Mountains.
 During spring and early summer, the Medano Creek runs through, sometimes creating a beach scene.

 Great Sand Dunes National Park is easily its own road trip destination.
 There are plenty of other unique activities to do in the area from sandboarding to visiting an alligator farm to relaxing in hot springs.

 Located in northern Colorado, Estes Park is a mountain town known for outdoor activities.
 It is just a few miles to Rocky Mountain National Park. so it’s easy to make Estes Park your home base for exploring the impressive Rocky Mountain National Park.

 If you like to hike, bike, camp, fish or just generally take in the mountain environment, this may be the place for you.
 From pristine mountain lakes to roaring water falls and mountain peaks over 14,000 feet tall this landscape is impressive.